thibault23/Defi_Building_blocks/README.md

 - [x] flashloans: flashloan smart contract provider and user with callback.

 - [x] dao: governance smart contract with proposal and vote functions tied to a governance token

+- [x] uniswap integration: interact with uniswap smart contract using Solidity.